tomjoht/tomjoht.github.io/_restapicourse/jobapis_overview.md

 In your documentation, you'll need to focus on the higher level information, the "why" behind the approach, the highlighting of any non-standard techniques, and the general strategy behind the code.

-## Avoid assumptions

-Remember that just because someone is a developer, it doesn't mean he or she is an expert with all code.
-For example, the developer may be a Java programmer who knows just enough iOS to implement something on iOS, but for more detailed knowledge, the developer is depending on code samples in documentation.
+Just remember that even though someone is a developer, it doesn't mean he or she is an expert with all code.
+For example, the developer may be a Java programmer who knows just enough iOS to implement something on iOS, but for more detailed knowledge, the developer may be depending on code samples in documentation.

 Conversely, a developer who has real expertise in iOS might be winging it in Java-land and relying on your documentation to pull off a basic implementation.

-More detail in the documentation is always welcome, but you have to use a progressive-disclosure approach so that expert users aren't bogged down with novice-level detail while also making this additional detail available for those who need it.
+More detail in the documentation is always welcome, but you have to use a progressive-disclosure approach so that expert users aren't bogged down with novice-level detail; at the same time, you have to make this additional detail available for those who need it.
 Expandable sections, additional pages, or other ways of grouping the more basic detail (if you can provide it) might be a good approach.

 There's a reason developer documentation jobs pay more &mdash; the job involves a lot more difficulty and challenges, in addition to technical expertise.
 At the same time, it's just these challenges that make the job more interesting and rewarding.